kusumotoa/wiki-work/Advanced-Usage.md

 We recommend to treat each image request independent pipeline which does not effect each others.
 This can avoid sharing global status and cause issues.
 However, sometimes, users may still prefer a global control for these options, instead of changing each method calls.
 For this propose, we have options processor.

-Option Processor is a hook block in the manager level, which let user to interact with the original options and context, and process them with the final result to load.
-This can make a central control and perform complicated logic, better than just a **default options and context** feature, compared to the similar API on [Kingfisher.defaultOptions](https://github.com/onevcat/Kingfisher/blob/5.8.3/Sources/General/KingfisherManager.swift#L70-L75).
+Option Processor is a hook block in the manager level, which let user to interact with the original options and context, process them based on your usage, and return the final result to load.
+This can make a central control and perform complicated logic, better than just a **default options and context** feature, compared to the similar API on [Kingfisher](https://github.com/onevcat/Kingfisher/blob/5.8.3/Sources/General/KingfisherManager.swift#L70-L75).

-Here are some common use case to use options processor:
+Here are some common use cases to use options processor:

 #### Disable Force Decoding in global